 - Rapid customer support and predictive maintenance

-- Continuous improvement in operations and equipment
+- Continuous improvement in operations and printer capabilities

 - Access to the latest software tools and immediate support for new materials